dylanmccormick/light-cycles/README.md

 ## TODO:

 1. Create menu screens and commands.
-    - Start game
+    - Start game - done
-    - restart game
+    - restart game - done
 2. Display messages for updates from the game (countdown timer)
+    - I think all of this stuff is just sent in game state?
+I'm not sure but I think that's like a good practice.

 - Player hitting key opposite of current direction kills self